 HCYP works to provide multiple opportunities through various local organizations and businesses to have members volunteer and give back within the community that has helped to shape them in someway.
 Whether it means pulling your hair back to serve up some lunch at Breaking Bread, putting on your bowling shoes to raise funds at Bowl for Kids Sake or donating formal wear to help with the annual A Chance to Dance Effort, there are always ways to help others and HCYP prides itself on being a group that does just that.

-HCYP’s philanthropic focus is Junior Achievement of Hopkins County.
+HCYP’s philanthropic focus for the first couple of years has been Junior Achievement of Hopkins County.
 Junior Achievement is a volunteer-delivered program that teaches school-aged children work-readiness, entrepreneurship, and financial literacy.
 HCYP likes to think of JA students as “future young professionals,” and thought that the connection between HCYP and JA was undeniable.
-HCYP raises funding to support this program and volunteers to teach sessions at schools throughout Hopkins County.
+HCYP raised over $10,00 in funding to support this program and continues to volunteer to teach sessions at schools throughout Hopkins County.